What Is Breast Reconstruction Surgery?

 2) Restores self-confidence

 The breasts are an important facet of a woman’s femininity, self-image, and sexuality, and their loss can be devastating.
-Many women who have undergone breast reconstruction report an improvement in mental health, renewed confidence, and an ability to move on after cancer.
+Many women who have undergone breast reconstruction surgery can experience an improvement in mental health, renewed confidence, and an ability to move on after cancer.

 3) Permanent results